gooderfreed/arena_c/README.md

 gcc -DDEBUG your_code.c arena_impl.c -o your_program
 ```

-Then, you can call `print_arena(arena)` or `print_fancy(arena)` to print detailed information about the arena's state to the console, which can be helpful for debugging memory allocation issues.
+Then, you can call `print_arena(arena)` or `print_fancy(arena)` to print detailed information about the arena's state to the console, which can be helpful for debugging memory allocation issues and understanding arena behavior.

 ### Customization

 **`MIN_BUFFER_SIZE` Macro:**

 You can adjust the `MIN_BUFFER_SIZE` macro in `arena_allocator.h` to control the minimum size of free blocks that are kept after splitting.
-Experiment with different values to optimize for your specific use case.
+Experiment with different values to optimize for your specific use case and balance memory usage with allocation speed.

 ## License